 - What does putting butter on steak do?

-- What’s in this compound butter?
+- What's in garlic Parmesan paprika butter?

 - Ingredient notes: